IBM/janusgraph-operator/articles/level-1-janusgraph.md

 ### 3. Deploy Janusgraph Operator

 The operator project is created using `Operator SDK` and you can initialize and create project structure using the SDK.
 For our ease, we have already created a project structure using the SDK.
-If you want to learn more about Operator SDK and controller code structure, you can use our operator aritcles [here](link to article and/or tutorial).
+If you want to learn more about Operator SDK and controller code structure, you can go to our operator aritcles [here](link to article and/or tutorial).

 Our Custom Resource (CR) instance and Spec definition in our API looks like following: